 Expedited Assessment Appeals Waiver

 An Expedited Assessment Appeals (EAA) Waiver can be approved only if an eligible student has demonstrated that they have the necessary skills and knowledge to meet the high school graduation standard and to successfully achieve his or her college or career goals, as outlined in E2SHB 1599.

 Out of State Transfer Waiver

 Special, Unavoidable Circumstance Appeal (SUCA)

 Students in the class of 2019 or earlier who have been unable to demonstrate their skills and knowledge on the state accountability assessment or another assessment graduation alternative because of special, unavoidable circumstances may appeal to the Superintendent of Public Instruction to waive a specific content area's assessment graduation requirement.
 The waiver does not grant the student a Certificate of Academic Achievement (CAA) or Certificate of Individual Achievement (CIA).

 WA-AIM Engagement Rubric

 Students who meet some or all of the Engagement Rubric criteria will count as participants in federal and state accountability reporting.
-Engagement Rubrics are submitted through the WA-AIM Data Collection Platform.
+Engagement Rubrics are submitted through the WA-AIM INSIGHT Portal.
+Data Collection Platform.
 For high school students in the Class of 2021 and earlier, use of an Engagement Rubric automatically resulted in an Awareness Waiver applied to the state assessment graduation requirement.